EmptyFlow/FlowCommandLine/README.md

 [![CI](https://github.com/EmptyFlow/FlowCommandLine/actions/workflows/cipackage.yml/badge.svg)](https://github.com/EmptyFlow/FlowCommandLine/actions/workflows/cipackage.yml) [![nugeticon](https://img.shields.io/badge/nuget-available-blue)](https://www.nuget.org/packages/FlowCommandLine)

 # FlowCommandLine
-A fast and simple command line parser that works in two modes: command-based (e.g. `git commit ...`) or parameters-only.
+FlowCommandLine is a C# library available on Nuget that is a fast and simple command line parser that works in two modes: command-based (e.g. `git commit ...`) or parameters-only.
 Parsing can be happened to any model class or record with parameterless constructor.
 It support modern dotnet core runtimes (net8+), compilation in NativeAot.
 It supported auto documentation for commands and parameters.
 Lot of types of properties [is supported](https://github.com/EmptyFlow/FlowCommandLine/wiki/Supported-mappings-types).
 By default, the output will be to the system console, but can be redefined to any of your case - instead `CommandLine.Console ()` you can use `new CommandLine (new MyConsoleCommandLineProvider())` where `MyConsoleCommandLineProvider` it is you class which is implement `ICommandLineProvider` interface.